dslcy/masterdata/bitly/insights.md

 - Indexes, cached data, materialized views, and query optimizations can significantly enhance performance.

-- I would add some alerts to be able to detect the anomalies in the pipeline.
+- I would add some alerts to be able to detect the anomalies in the pipeline before it even reaches the datawarehouse.

 - Adding checks in the ETL process to ensure data accuracy, such as confirming that events occur in chronological order.